profiling-pqc-kem-thesis/subjects/README.md

 Refer to [the report](https://github.com/profiling-pqc-kem-thesis/report) for further details.

-The resulting binaries are documented in the table below.
+The resulting binaries for benchmarks are documented in the table below.

 | Name | Description |
 | :--: | ----------- |